-With licensors - many of our product lines are based on characters and/or brands owned by third parties (e.g. Disney, Warner Bros, Universal, Hasbro, etc.).
-Many of the larger brand owners lead the way in our industry in adopting measures, ahead of the introduction of legislative/regulatory requirements and, quite understandably, to enhance and protect their brands, to reduce the damage to the environment caused by, and to ensure that such practices as modern slavery and the use of child and forced labour are purged from the supply chain in, the production of products bearing or associated with their brands.
+With licensors - many of our product lines are based on much loved and instantly recognisable characters and/or brands owned by third parties (e.g. Disney, Warner Bros, Universal, etc.).
+Many of the larger global brand owners lead the way in our industry in adopting measures, ahead of the introduction of formal legislative/regulatory requirements, quite understandably, to enhance and protect their brands, to reduce the damage to the environment caused by and to ensure that such practices as modern slavery and the use of child and forced labour are purged from the supply chain in, the production of products bearing or associated with their brands.